spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/ajax-renderer/README.md

 # ajax-renderer (molecule)

-Renders HTML recieved from related ajax-provider component into specified DOM-element.
+Renders HTML received from the related ajax-provider component into a specific DOM-element.